tompston/go-rest-api-example/README.md

 ### DISCLAIMER

-A lot of parts are rough around the edges.
-A lot of the parts can be improved to avoid code duplication.
+A lot of parts are rough around the edges and can be improved to avoid code duplication.

 - JWT Auth flow in the frontend is lacking
   - `access_token` expiration is 15mins, no flow for re-authentication